jordwalke/VimCompleteLikeAModernEditor/README.md

 VimCompleteLikeAModernEditor
 ============================

+- Requires that you have UltiSnips also installed.

 Make Vim complete like a modern editor - does the right thing.
 Works with `Ultisnips` and jordwalke's fork of `AutoComplPop`.

 Use `VimCompleteLikeAModernEditor` to add keyboard interactions to `Ultisnips` and `jordwalke/AutoComplPop` in a way that behaves like Sublime/XCode etc.